-

 Are they still mining Bisbee

-Turquoise?
-No, they never did mine for Turquoise,
+Turquoise? - No, they never did mine for

-they just ran into it while mining for copper.
-Recently, they burried the
+Turquoise, they just ran into it while mining for copper.
+Recently, they

-tailings with over 50 feet of dirt so nobody and ever get to the dumps again
+burried the tailings with over 50 feet of dirt so nobody can ever get to

 - Will they ever re-open the Bisbee Turquoise

-amount of up front money, expensive equipment and willing to pay an outragious
+a major amount of up front money, expensive equipment and willing to pay an

-amount for insurance.
-Even at that, they probibly never find enough high-grade
+outragious amount for insurance.
+Even at that, they would probably never find

 -